 I just bought new leather boots online and the foot part is just slightly too roomy?
 Can I shrink just the foot and not the calf part?

 I doubt it.
 Leather stretches rather than shrinks.
 You might be able to wear heavier socks or put in a comfort insole.
-However, I think you should send them back and order the proper size.

 Google how to get cowboy boots to fit.
 I believe that they are thoroughly soaked with water, then worn until dry.
 This way, the leather will shrink as it dries and conform to your foot.
 I'd try just soaking the part you need to fit, and not too long - you don't want to ruin the boots.
 After dry, definitely waterproof them.